AniketPithadia/AniketPithadia/README.md

 ### Hey there, I'm Aniket Pithadia👋

-## I'm a Mern stack Developer, ReactJs developer and lifetime learner!
+## I'm a Mern stack Developer and active learner!
 - Passionate about web development technologies!
 - Building cool projects.
 - Learning new web technologies.